KCDO-TV: Sale to Scripps

 On September 22, 2020, the E. W. Scripps Company announced it was buying KCDO-TV and KSBS-CD for an undisclosed price, pending approval of the Federal Communications Commission (FCC), making them sister stations to ABC affiliate KMGH-TV (channel 7).
 The sale was completed on November 20.

+In late 2025, KCDO announced a multi-year agreement with Denver Summit FC of the National Women's Soccer League to become the teams local broadcast partner for the inaugural 2026 season.

 Programming

-KCDO-TV may air ABC network programming should it be preempted by KMGH-TV for long-form breaking news or severe weather coverage or other special programming.
-The station also acts as a full-power relay of KMGH's main channel via its dedicated subchannel, to provide fuller coverage of the station throughout northeastern Colorado and portions of western Nebraska through KCDO's translator network.
+KCDO-TV may air ABC network programming should it be preempted by KMGH-TV for long-form breaking news or severe weather coverage, special programming, and when KMGH-TV is broadcasting Thursday Night Football games featuring the Denver Broncos under the NFL's syndication policy of non-broadcast television games in primary markets.
+The station also acts as a full-power relay of KMGH's main channel via its dedicated subchannel, to expand KMGH's coverage throughout northeastern Colorado and portions of western Nebraska through KCDO's translator network.

 Technical information

 Subchannels

 The station's signal is multiplexed: